AvaAvarai/MnistSimpleCNN/README.md

 ## MnistSimpleCNN

+This is a fork of the MnistSimpleCNN repository for testing of new data reduction methods on deep learning methods.

 This repository is implementation of "An Ensemble of Simple Convolutional Neural Network Models for MNIST Digit Recognition".

 Paper url is https://arxiv.org/abs/2008.10400.